Books and Research by Dr. Fredricks

 The therapies covered are both state-of-the-art and ancient, including naturopathy, psychotherapy, hypnotherapy, nutritional therapy, herbal medicine, meditation, and other CAM therapies.
 The information is based on research and Dr. Fredricks’ therapist practice.

-Healing & Wholeness: Complementary and Alternative Therapies for Mental Healthmay be conveniently purchased online at Amazon.com or purchased from San Jose and San Francisco area book stores.
+Healing & Wholeness: Complementary and Alternative Therapies for Mental Healthmay be conveniently purchased online at Amazon.com or purchased from San Jose, San Francisco area and national book stores.